Introduction to Transformers: an NLP Perspective: The Basic Model

 For each head $h$,

-Here $\mathrm{Merge}(\cdot)$ is the concatenation function, and $\mathrm{Att}_{\mathrm{QKV}}(\cdot)$ is the attention function described in Eq. (\ref{eq:transformer-qkv-attention}). $\mathbf{W}_{h}^{q}, \mathbf{W}_{h}^{k}, \mathbf{W}_{h}^{v} \in \mathbb{R}^{d \times \frac{d}{\tau}}$ are the parameters of the projections from a $d$-dimensional space to a $\frac{d}{\tau}$-dimensional space for the queries, keys, and values.
-Thus, $\mathbf{H}_{h}^{q}$, $\mathbf{H}_{h}^{k}$, $\mathbf{H}_{h}^{v}$, and $\mathbf{C}_{h}^{\mathrm{head}}$ are all $m \times \frac{d}{\tau}$ matrices. $\mathrm{Merge}(\mathbf{C}_{1}^{\mathrm{head}},...,\mathbf{C}_{\tau}^{\mathrm{head}})$ produces an $m \times d$ matrix.
-It is then transformed by a linear mapping $\mathbf{W}_{c} \in \mathbb{R}^{d \times d}$, leading to the final result $\mathbf{C} \in \mathbb{R}^{d \times d}$.
+Here $\mathrm{Merge}(\cdot)$ is the concatenation function, and $\mathrm{Att}_{\mathrm{qkv}}(\cdot)$ is the attention function described in Eq. (\ref{eq:transformer-qkv-attention}). $\mathbf{W}_{h}^{q}, \mathbf{W}_{h}^{k}, \mathbf{W}_{h}^{v} \in \mathbb{R}^{d \times \frac{d}{\tau}}$ are the parameters of the projections from a $d$-dimensional space to a $\frac{d}{\tau}$-dimensional space for the queries, keys, and values.
+Thus, $\mathbf{H}_{h}^{q}$, $\mathbf{H}_{h}^{k}$, $\mathbf{H}_{h}^{v}$, and $\mathbf{C}_{h}^{\mathrm{head}}$ are all $m \times \frac{d}{\tau}$ matrices. $\mathrm{Merge}(\mathbf{C}_{1}^{\mathrm{head}}, \cdots ,\mathbf{C}_{\tau}^{\mathrm{head}})$ produces an $m \times d$ matrix.
+It is then transformed by a linear mapping $\mathbf{W}_{c} \in \mathbb{R}^{d \times d}$, leading to the final result $\mathbf{C} \in \mathbb{R}^{m \times d}$.

-While the notation here seems somewhat tedious, it is convenient to implement multi-head models using various deep learning toolkits.
-A common method in Transformer-based systems is to store inputs from all the heads in data structures called tensors, so that we can make use of parallel computing resources to have efficient systems.
+Although the notation may seem tedious, implementing multi-head models is straightforward using modern deep learning toolkits.
+A common method in Transformer-based systems is to store inputs from all the heads in data structures called tensors, enabling us to leverage parallel computing resources for greater efficiency.
+A more general discussion of the QKV attention and multi-head attention models can be found in the literature on encoder-decoder models.